13 Measurable Marketing Metrics That Define Success

 What are the right measurable marketing metrics to focus on that deliver revenue-generating results?

 The concept of performance marketing points to a different focus from traditional marketing agencies, where “likes” and “shares” are the order of the day.
-With performance marketing, measurable metrics help define the actual outcome of the marketing activities — not the marketing itself.
+With performance marketing, qualified leads and customer acquisition metrics help define the actual outcome of your marketing activities — not the marketing itself.

 Are you looking at impressions for an ad or video?